Cichorium intybus L.

 Flowering - May - October.

-Habitat - Roadsides, railroads, disturbed sites, waste ground.
+Habitat - Roadsides, fields, pastures, railroads, disturbed areas.
 Also cultivated.

 Origin - Native to Eurasia.

-Other info. - Chicory is an extremely common roadside weed.
-It is probably the most easily recognizable plant in the state because of its big blue flowers and roadside habitat.
-During the hot summer months the flowers only stay open a short time in the morning.
-As the days cool the flowers stay open nearly all day.
+Other info. - Chicory is a common roadside weed throughout Missouri.
+It occurs in every state within the continental U.S., though it is uncommon in some areas.
+It is one of the most easily recognized plants in the state due to its big blue flowering heads and roadside habitat.
+During the hot summer months the flowering heads often stay open for only a short time in the morning.
+The plant is probably underrepresented in herbaria due to its extreme commonness and introduced status.

 Photographs taken in Eminence, MO., 6-27-03 (DETenaglia); also at Johnson's Shut-Ins State Park, Reynolds County, MO, 7-29-2013, and near Labadie, Franklin County, MO, 6-16-2016 (SRTurner).